1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 ![Oldham coupler](../assets/images/axes_oldhamcoupler_web.jpg)

+!!! warning "An Oldham Coupler Is Additional Part"

-It needs to be mounted between the bracket which holds the anti-backlash nut and the anti-backlash nut itself.
-So it's *not replacing* any part, it's an addition to the whole setup.
+    *An Oldham Coupler needs to be mounted between the bracket which holds the anti-backlash nut and the anti-backlash nut itself.
+So it's ***not replacing*** any part, it's an addition to the whole setup!*

     (..add pic..)

 You can look out for Oldham Couplers with a 18mm mounting hole distance (often they're advertised for being compatible with a Creality Ender 3) - BUT you'd have to swap out the stock anti-backlash nut and use one of the 'regular' spring loaded anti-backlash nuts with 18mm hole distance as the ones mentioned and shown in the expandable textbox "Changing The Anti-Backlash Nut" above (as the stock nut has 20mm distance between the holes which obviously doesn't match the 18mm of the Oldham Coupler).

+??? note "Lubricate The Oldham Coupler"

+    As the Oldham Coupler is made out of three individual brass parts which glide along each other, you should add a bit of lubrification on the parts surfaces.
+You can use PTFE grease like "Super Lube" to do so.

+??? info "Upwards Or Downwards?"

+    You might have seen installations where the Oldham Coupler together with the loaded anti-backlash nuts were mounted upwards, so that the parts are mounted to the topside of the bracket. (..add explanation..)  (..add picture..)

+??? info "Additional Backlash?!"

+    An Oldham Coupler does add a little bit of backlash to the system, due to the fact that there needs to be a litte bit of clearance between the individual parts of the Oldham Coupler to make it work.
+This usually isn't a problem though and the benefits of an Oldham Coupler surely make this unwanted effect up.

 ---